 These funds primarily focus on investing in short-term and very short-term instruments such as treasury bills.
 They help provide liquidity.
 As far as risks are concerned, they are low-risk investments that provide moderate returns.
 Investors that have short-term timelines should go for this kind of mutual fund.

 This form of mutual fund makes investments keeping in mind a long-term goal.
 Ordinarily, these funds provide investors with regular returns by the time they are expected to retire.
-Investments of this kind of fund can be split across equity and debt markets.
+Investments in this kind of fund can be split across equity and debt markets.
 Here, equities constitute more risks that provide greater returns while debt markets help even out this risk, and although they provide lower returns, they are steadier.
 It is possible for investors to avail of their returns in the form of lump sums, as a pension or as a combined form of the two.

 The primary focus of such mutual funds is equity shares.
 These funds are tethered to high risks.
 However, they provide high returns if the fund performs well.
 You qualify for deductions as stated under the Income Tax Act if you invest in these funds.
 ELSS funds can be a great way to cut down those taxes if you're starting out, read more about them here.